Where PTX Prep Fits in the Audio Post Production Workflow

 With AAF, the problem has a clear entry point and a clear cause.
 Editorial handed off a file, and that file requires cleanup.
 The boundary between the problem and the solution is legible.

 With PTX, the situation is more ambiguous.
 The session was already in Pro Tools.
 It was already started.
 The cleanup feels like it should be fast, and people outside the process sometimes assume it is.
-But anyone who has actually done this work, in a real facility, on a real deadline, knows that cleaning up a messy PTX session can take as long as importing and organizing an AAF from scratch, sometimes longer.
+But anyone who has done this work in a working facility on a deadline knows that cleaning up a messy PTX session can take as long as importing and organizing an AAF from scratch, sometimes longer.

 The reason is the interpretive layer.
 The session has history.
 You have to understand what was done before you can reorganize it, and you have to be careful not to destroy anything meaningful in the process.
 That interpretive work is what makes PTX prep deceptively expensive.
 It is not purely mechanical.
 It requires judgment about what to keep, what to rename, what to restructure, and how far to go.

-What Automation Would Need to Get Right in the PTX Context
+The Trust Bar: What Automation Has to Get Right

-In the AAF context, people told me that DIY macros and scripts break because the incoming material is unpredictable.
+In the AAF context, people told us that DIY macros and scripts break because the incoming material is unpredictable.
 The same is true for PTX reorganization, with an added layer of complexity.

 The session already has structure, even if that structure is imperfect.
 An automated tool cannot simply overwrite it.
 It has to read what is there, make reasonable inferences about intent, and reorganize without destroying anything deliberate.

-Good PTX automation needs to meet a specific bar to be usable in practice:
+Good PTX automation has to meet a specific bar to be usable in practice:

 - Show the editor what it is planning to do before doing it